sealor/junkie/README.md

 them for later usage.
 The constructor should not do any work.

 The argument names and their type hints are the easiest and recommended way to define object construction of dependencies.
+Junkie stores and reuses all objects by their argument name until the object is not required anymore.
 The context dictionary should be used to handle more complicated situations.

 ```python
 from junkie import Junkie